Science

 In this article:

 This randomized controlled trial explores early intervention and prevention of myopia by investigating the use of highly aspherical lenslet (HAL) spectacle lenses in pre-myopic children over a 1 year period.
-The first study to investigate optical treatment for pre-myopia, the findings indicate efficacy in children with low hyperopic reserves, with a dose-dependent effect.
+The first study to investigate optical treatment for pre-myopia, the findings indicate efficacy with at least 30 hours per week of wearing time.

 Paper title: Spectacle lenses with highly aspherical lenslets for slowing axial elongation and refractive change in low-hyperopic Chinese children: a randomized controlled trial